Four core values

 Three people holding red American Red Cross bags

-Kyowa Kirin supports all employees with 16 Volunteer Time Off hours, to enable them to give back without using vacation time.
+Kyowa Kirin supports all employees with volunteer time off hours, to enable them to give back without using vacation time.
 Our teams make volunteering part of their annual planning.

 Stack of holiday cards & Two women holding holiday cards